 Welcome to The Gateway Schools!

 The Gateway Schools are designed for students with above average intelligence who are experiencing academic difficulties in school.
-Typically, our students struggle in mainstream classrooms because a language based learning disability, a relative weakness in processing and or attention deficit prevent them from producing academic work that is truly reflective of their intellectual capacity.
+Typically, our students struggle in mainstream classrooms because a language based learning disability (dyslexia, expressive or receptive language delay), a relative weakness in processing and or attention deficit prevent them from producing academic work that is truly reflective of their intellectual capacity.

 Our admissions process seeks to identify which applicants will benefit from our program.
 It is thorough and careful and may entail more time than the processes in place at other independent schools.
 Gateway operates on a rolling admissions basis.
 We accept applications beginning in September for the following academic year and interview applicants from November through June.

 Visiting Gateway If, after familiarizing yourself with our mission and program, you think Gateway might be an appropriate school for your student, we encourage you to contact our Admissions Office for information or to inquire about a tour.

 We host small group tours throughout the fall and winter.
 All tours run from 8am -10am.

 It is not necessary to file an application to tour Gateway, but advance sign up is required.
 Please contact our admissions office at: 212-777-5966 x 817 or firstname.lastname@example.org

 The Admissions Packet Following an online inquiry [Request for Information], an application packet will be sent to the family of a student for whom Gateway is appropriate.

 A Release Form that allows Gateway to communicate with the applicant’s school and any professionals working with the family or student.